kubeflow/website/content/en/docs/external-add-ons/feast/introduction.md

 - __Feature sharing and reuse__: Engineering features is one of the most time-consuming activities in building an end-to-end ML system, yet many teams continue to develop features in silos.
   This leads to a high amount of re-development and duplication of work across teams and projects.

-- __Serving features at scale__: Models need data that can come from a variety of sources, including event streams, data lakes, warehouses, or notebooks.
+- __Serving features at scale__: Models need data that can come from a variety of sources, including api-calls, event streams, data lakes, warehouses, or notebooks.
   ML teams need to be able to store and serve all these data sources to their models in a performant and reliable way.
   The challenge is scalable production of massive datasets of features for model training, and providing access to real-time feature data at low latency and high throughput in serving.

 - __Consistency between training and serving__: The separation between data scientists and engineering teams often lead to the re-development of feature transformations when moving from training to online serving.